scoverage/scalac-scoverage-plugin/README.md

 ### How to use

-This project is the base module for instrumenting code via a scalac compiler plugin.
+This project is the base library for instrumenting code via a scalac compiler plugin.
 To use scoverage in your project you will need to use one of the build plugins:

 * [maven-scoverage-plugin](https://github.com/scoverage/maven-scoverage-plugin)
 * [sbt-scoverage](https://github.com/scoverage/sbt-scoverage)

+If you want to write a tool that uses this code coverage library then it is available on maven central.
+Search for scalac-scoverage-plugin.

 ### Alternatives